 Using a nascent version of MarketMuse, Neil Patel's data science team assessed the rankings of nearly 10 million words of content.
 Their goal was to see how Hummingbird was prioritizing pages.

 They found that the No. 1 factor for predicting high rankings is topic comprehensiveness.
 It's even more important than page authority and backlinks.

 Topic modeling is an integral part of search algorithms.
 We’re not the only ones who think so.

-If you’ve got some time on your hands, you can read this extensive research paper by the University of Maryland that details the many applications of topic models, including query expansion, information retrieval, and search personalization.
+If you’ve got some time on your hands, you can read this extensive research paper by the University of Maryland.
+It details the many applications of topic models.
+These include query expansion, information retrieval, and search personalization.

 What SEOs Need to Know About Topic Models

-Topic Clusters and User IntentSearcher task accomplishment is a relatively new industry term, but the concept itself is not new.
-It’s what happens when you focus on user intent and aim to provide as many answers as possible with your content in an easily navigable way.
+Searcher task accomplishment is a relatively new industry term.
+But the concept itself is not new.
+It’s what happens when you focus on satisfying user intent.
+You aim to provide as many answers as possible with your content in an easily navigable way.
 In other words, creating topic clusters.